malalam/DropCopV1/README.md

 - May need to configure network connection settings.

 ##Database files located in DropCopDatabase Directory
-- Contains a dump of sample data.
+- Contains a sql dump of sample data.